richdmartin13/swiftech/content/premium.md

 ---
-title: "DropByte Premium"
+title: DropByte Premium
 date: 2020-09-28T23:20:17-04:00
 draft: false
 layout: more
-subtitle: img/works/learn.png
+subtitle: img/works/learn.svg
 ---

----
+***

 #### What You'll Get Out of Premium
 With DropByte Premium, you'll get plenty of benefits that help you get the most out of your tech.
 We have four tiers available: